This may be my downfall, but here goes.

 His words promised a Savior.

-His words tell us who the Savior is.
+His words introduce us to the Savior.

 His words change the hearts of His children.
 His words alone, through the Holy Spirit, give us new life, transform us into Christlikness, and guide us as a lamp on the way.